Food and Agriculture Organization of the United Nations (FAO)

 From all the lessons that COVID-19 has taught us, one appears clearer than ever: we are stronger together.
 There is a need for collaboration to battle shared challenges.

-The continuous emergence of health threats originating in the animal, human and environment interface urges the Tripartite (FAO, OIE and WHO) to reassess, renew and scale-up support to countries to prevent, detect, assess and manage potential health threats with the aim of protecting the health of animals and people, avoiding economic disruptions, and sustaining livelihoods.
+The continuous emergence of health threats originating in the animal, human and environment interface urges the Tripartite (FAO, WOAH and WHO) to reassess, renew and scale-up support to countries to prevent, detect, assess and manage potential health threats with the aim of protecting the health of animals and people, avoiding economic disruptions, and sustaining livelihoods.

 In the video below, representatives of the World Organisation for Animal Health, the Food and Agriculture Organization of the UN, the World Health Organization, and the UN Environment Programme highlight the need for collaboration to battle shared challenges.